kwhmagic/ScrapeCoinMarket/README.md

 The target of the project is to scrape the data from various platforms of coin market, such as Poloniex, bittrex, etc...

-Dependency:
+##Dependency:

+Testing